subhankars/DesktopEnvironmentsOnWSL/README.md

 "The Windows Subsystem for Linux lets developers run Linux environments -- including most command-line tools, utilities, and applications - directly on Windows, unmodified, without the overhead of a virtual machine." - Microsoft Developer Network

 The Windows Subsystem for Linux is meant for command-line utilities and running the occasional linux program.
 It runs a ubuntu-based Bash shell atop the subsystem.
 There are limitations though: It won't work with server software and it'll crash often and just spam errors.
-But we can make it work!
+But we can make it work to run an entire desktop environment!

 What we want to do first is install WSL if you have not done so.
 Some requirements:
 - Windows 10 Anniversary Update or greater